 (I am sure there is some great metaphor in this that should point me to a life-altering epiphany, but I have no idea what it is at the moment.)

-After committing to being a big time copycat, I actually started making art in my journal that I felt okay about.
+After resigning myself to being a copycat, I actually started making art in my journal that I felt okay about.
 Not only that, my confidence and skills grew quickly and more steadily.
 I was surprised to find that I learned quickly while mimicking another’s work.
 And though I found it easier than trying to create a drawing or painting from “real” life, it still challenged me.

-The cool thing was that, when I committed to becoming the biggest copycat ever, I found that my own unique style began emerging.
+The cool thing was that, when I committed to becoming a copycat, I found that my own unique style began emerging.

 I was very honest about my copycatting abilities.
-I didn’t try to pass off the copycat item as my own (this is actually the first time I have posted any of my early copycat work online) and I was very honest with others about what I was doing.
+I didn’t try to pass off the copycat item as my own.
+This is actually the first time I have posted any of my early copycat work online, and I won't do so again.
+And I was very honest with others about what I was doing.
 If anyone admired my art journal, I simply pointed them to the source of my inspiration.

-I eventually realized that even when I make a sketch from my own photo, I am still a copycat.
-Even if I went out into the wild and painted a tree that no other human has ever seen, I am still copying someone else's handiwork.
+I eventually realized that even when I made a sketch from my own photo, I'm still a copycat.
+If I went out into the wild and painted a tree that no other human has ever seen, I am still copying someone else's handiwork.